canarybuilds/zulip/templates/zerver/help/desktop-app-install-guide.md

 2. Copy the installer file to the machine you want to install the app on, and run it there.

-3. Run Zulip from the Start menu.
+3. Run Feniks Chat from the Start menu.

 The app will NOT update automatically.
 You can repeat these steps to upgrade to future versions. <!-- TODO fact check -->